qooyqpqy123/FARM_Reproduction/README.md

 For folder Heavy-tail: it contains codes: **huber_estimation.R** and **T-consistency.R**.
 By running these codes directly, we reproduce the methodology for generating the red line and blue line of (c) of Figure 1.

 ### Folder `Code_Reproduction/simulation/Simulation_Table1/':
+There is one file **pcr_adequate.R** under this folder.
+It reproduces the methodology of Table 1. <br /> There are several parameters in this file. <br />

+1. First, on line 7, if we let the parameter "choose_dim=1", it outputs the results with dimension p=200.
+If we let the parameter "choose_dim=2", it outputs the results with dimension p=500.  <br />

+2. Second, on line 10, if we let the parameter "choose=1", it outputs the results under the setting where factors F and idiosyncratic components are generated via setting 1 in section 5.2 of this paper.
+If we let the parameter "choose=2",it outputs the results under the setting where factors F and idiosyncratic components are generated via setting 2 in section 5.2 of this paper . <br />

+3. Third, on line 16, if we let the parameter "choose_dim=1", it outputs the results under the setting where the dimension of covariate is p=200.
+If we let the parameter "choose_dim=2",it outputs the results under the setting where the dimension of covariate is p=500. <br />

 ### Folder `Code_Reproduction/simulation/Simulation_Table2/':